alukosdev/ccsp/guidance/csa-top-threats.md

 The *Top Threats* reports traditionally aim to raise awareness of threats, vulnerabilities, and risks in the cloud.[[²]](#ref2)

 !!!
-The threats contained within these reports are specifically related to *cloud computing*.
+The security issues contained within these reports are specifically related to *cloud computing*.
 !!!

 | Name | Release Date |